Best Rated in Toronto

 If customer consensus is anything to go by, Rashmi’s Bakery is a beloved bakery in Toronto.
 People are relieved that pastries without eggs or nuts can still taste delicious.
 The feedback is glowing across the board.
 From wedding centrepieces to birthday cakes, Rashmi’s has become the go-to for showstopping custom confections.
 Parents are thrilled.
 Gluten-sensitive customers are grateful.
 Occasionally, a couple of people have noted that a chocolate cake might land in “meh” territory.
 But honestly?
 That’s it.
 The rest of the reviews are full of praise.

-Rashmi's Bakery Address
+Rashmi's Bakery Location

 3611 Mavis Rd #9, Mississauga, ON L5C 1T7